abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

 This is a good solution that Plone give us, but it's not perfect:

 * you will have problems if you loose the data inside the Redirection utility
-* more probable, you will have problem if another content will use the same URL in future.
+* more probable, you will have problem if another content will use the same URL in future

-For a good reason, if you old URL will be taken by a new content, the URL will be taken and used to reach this content.
+For a good reason, if your old URL will be taken by a new content, you will reach the new content using it.
 Obviously the *real* object with the same URL wins on *fake* object that held this URL some time ago...

 The relation from the linked content back to the Smart Link
 -----------------------------------------------------------